The Great Rift Valley is also known as the Eastern Rift Valley and has an astounding view which is quite unbelievable.

 As you approach from Nairobi, you get to witness its topographic diversity with its scarps and volcanoes, lakes, ancient granitic hills, flat desert landscapes, and coral reefs and islets.

-To show you just how expansive the rift is, the ground unexpectedly disappears from under you, extending thousands of kilometers in either direction.
+To show you just how expansive the rift is, the ground unexpectedly disappears from under you, extending thousands of kilometres in either direction.

 Where is the Great Rift Valley